 How to Verify File Integrity with Hashes

 When you download software, firmware, or important documents, how do you know the file is exactly what the publisher intended?
-File hashing gives you a cryptographic fingerprint — a unique string that changes if even a single byte of the file is different.
+File hashing gives you a cryptographic fingerprint, a unique string that changes if even a single byte of the file is different.
+Verifying a hash takes seconds and can save you from installing tampered software, flashing a broken firmware that bricks a device, or trusting a corrupted backup that fails when you actually need to restore from it.

 How file hashing works

 A hash function reads every byte of a file and produces a fixed-length string.
 The same file always produces the same hash.
-Change one byte, and the hash changes completely.
+Change one byte, and the hash changes completely, this is called the avalanche effect and is the property that makes hashes useful for verification.

 Example:

-This makes it easy to verify: generate the hash, compare it to the published hash, and you know instantly whether the file is authentic.
+The two hashes share no recognisable pattern even though the files differ by a single bit.
+That sensitivity is what makes verification possible: generate the hash, compare it to the published hash, and you know instantly whether the file is authentic.

 How to verify a file

-1. Find the official hash — the software publisher typically lists file hashes on their download page (often labeled "SHA-256 checksum" or "MD5 sum").
+1. Find the official hash, the software publisher typically lists file hashes on their download page, often labelled "SHA-256 checksum" or "SHA256SUMS file".

-2. Upload your downloaded file — select the file in the hash calculator.
-The hash is computed locally in your browser.
+2. Upload your downloaded file: select the file in the hash calculator.
+The hash is computed locally in your browser; the file never leaves your machine.

-3. Compare the hashes — if your calculated hash matches the official hash exactly, the file is authentic and uncorrupted.
+3. Compare the hashes: if your calculated hash matches the official hash exactly, the file is authentic and uncorrupted.
+Copy-paste both into a text diff if the strings are long.

 When to verify file hashes